TomLKoller/Boxplus-IMM/README.md

 # Boxplus-IMM ([+]-IMM)
 This repository contains the [+]-IMM.
 A generic interacting multiple model filter which can handle manifold structures  (e.g. quaternions) in the state space.
 It can be used in vector only mode aswell.
-This Readme is not intended to explain the BP-IMM.
+This Readme is not intended to explain the [+]-IMM.
 Please refer to the publication:
 "The Interacting Multiple Model Filter on Boxplus-Manifolds" -Tom Koller and Udo Frese; Septembre 2020.

 In addition, it also contains the Boxplus-IMM Smoother which is described in the next section.